bobandash/synqsell_shopify/README.md

   <li><strong>Focus on MVP and User Feedback:</strong> My goal was to create an MVP or POC to gather real-world feedback as soon as possible.
 In doing so, the future development direction and user needs could be identified more rapidly.</li>
 </ul>
 <br />
-However, I wanted to also balance this project as learning opportunity, to experiment and deepen my knowledge in technologies such as:
+However, I wanted to also balance this project as a learning opportunity, to experiment and deepen my knowledge of technologies such as:

 ### Remix.run
-Prior to this project, I had never used a full-stack web framework before.
-While I had used Next.js, but I never used the full-stack web capabilities of Next.js, instead relying on separate backend services for API calls.
+Before this project, I had never used a full-stack web framework before.
+While I had used Next.js, I never used the full-stack web capabilities of Next.js, instead relying on separate backend services for API calls.
 In Remix.run, I originally developed under the assumption that actions were the equivalent of POST, DELETE, PATCH API in traditional backends, returning JSON data to update the UI,
 <br />
 <br />
 However, as I delved deeper into the project and Remix's documentation, I realized this approach wasn't optimal, and that actions automatically trigger the route's loader (the GET request to server-side render the page again).
 This meant I could simplify my code and allow my UI to automatically update based on the refreshed loader data whenever my route calls an action.
-This relevation sparked a paradigm shift in my thinking: I understood at a higher-level the trade-offs between tightly coupling your backend and frontend together into a full-stack framework and keeping a loosely coupled backend and frontend.
-While you sacrifice the ability to make your backend API consumable by multiple frontend, it significantly streamlines the development for a single frontend consumer with UI rendering depends on actions.
+This revelation sparked a paradigm shift in my thinking: I understood at a higher level the trade-offs between tightly coupling your backend and frontend together into a full-stack framework and keeping a loosely coupled backend and frontend.
+While you sacrifice the ability to make your backend API consumable by multiple frontend, it significantly streamlines the development for a single frontend consumer with UI rendering depending on actions.
 <br />
 <br />
-As a sidenote, for a platform like Shopify that's encouraging most of their app developers to switch to embedded apps (apps running within an iFrame on Shopify, creating a seamless experience for merchants), setting the default development experience as a full-stack framework like Remix both makes it easier for Shopify developers to create an app and more more challenging to migrate to a non-embedded app in the future.
+As a side note, for a platform like Shopify that's encouraging most of their app developers to switch to embedded apps (apps running within an iFrame on Shopify, creating a seamless experience for merchants), setting the default development experience as a full-stack framework like Remix both makes it easier for Shopify developers to create an app and more more challenging to migrate to a non-embedded app in the future.
 This highlights an important consideration in the future for choosing a development approach for platform-specific applications.

 ### AWS
-Despite this project's early stage, I made the concious decision to learn and implement scalable cloud solutions using AWS.
+Despite this project's early stage, I made the conscious decision to learn and implement scalable cloud solutions using AWS.
 While I recently obtained the AWS Certified Cloud Practioner certification, I recognized that the certificate primarily involved memorizing AWS microservices rather than gaining practical experience.

 In this project, I wanted to move beyond theoretical knowledge and acquire hands-on experience in using AWS microservices and IaC tools like CloudFormation/AWS SAM.
 When developing AWS Lambda functions, I initially struggled with manually testing if the functions were properly receiving Shopify's webhooks and updating the database.
 Despite my general approach of minimizing automated tests, I initially resorted to writing integration tests to verify function calls, aiming to maximize development efficiency.
 <br />
 <br />
-However, after, I later learned about AWS SAM Accelerate and log watch features.
+However,, I later learned about AWS SAM Accelerate and log watch features.
 These tools allowed me to sync Lambda function code with my AWS infrastructure in real-time, eliminating the need for frequent deployments or extensive integration testing.
 This hands-on approach, while challenging, provided invaluable insights into cloud-based application development and significantly enhanced my practical skills with AWS services.
 <br />
 <br />
-These are a few of the problems that I faced when developing on this app.
-All in all, I learned a tremdous amount developing this project, and I'm personally excited to further my knowledge of development, cloud computing, system design, and other concepts in the future.
+These are a few of the problems that I faced when developing this app.
+All in all, I learned a tremendous amount developing this project, and I'm personally excited to further my knowledge of development, cloud computing, system design, and other concepts in the future.

 ## Contributing
 This GitHub repo will host the public version of the MVP/PoC.
-There will be a separate, private repo with new features / changes.
+There will be a separate, private repo with new features/changes.
 If you would like to contribute to the live application, please reach out to me at brucehsu1126@gmail.com.
 I would love to work with other developers to build a better platform that's helps both manufacturers and retailers sell more products.

 ## License
+This project is primarily intended for portfolio and educational purposes.

+Copyright (c) Bruce Hsu

+While this code is publicly viewable, it is not open-source.
+All rights are reserved.
+No use, modification, or distribution is permitted without explicit permission from the author.

+For potential employers: You are granted permission to review, run, and evaluate this code as part of the job application process.

+If you wish to use this code for any other purpose, please contact brucehsu1126@gmail.com for permission.

 ## Contact
-For questions about this project, or if you just want to connect, please feel free to reach me out!
+For questions about this project, or if you just want to connect, please feel free to reach out!
 [Bruce Hsu](https://www.linkedin.com/in/brucehsu1126/), email: brucehsu1126@gmail.com

 ## Acknowledgements
 Servers perfect for asking questions about Shopify App Development and frantically searching with Control-F to figure out poorly documented APIs and features 😂